zikunz/tp/docs/UserGuide.md

 ## 3. FAQ

-**Q1**: easyLog keeps having a "bad init? error message despite the fact that I firsy use it.
+**Q1**: easyLog keeps having a "bad init" error message despite the fact that I first use it.
 > Please check and ensure that easyLog has the write permissions in the folder.

 **Q2**: Do I lose all my data after exiting easyLog?
-> No, all relevent records are saved upon `exit` command.
+> No, all relevant records are saved upon `exit` command.

 **Q3**: I do not seem to be able to add an item.
 Why is this so?